 When the turn signals start blinking fast, it’s important to look at all of the lighting to see what’s going on.
 You want to take note of the bulb that’s blinking fast, but you should also examine the condition of the other lights.

 If there only seems to be an issue with the one bulb, then replacing it might be the next step.
-However, if you see problems with multiple lights, the chances that the bulbs are bad is unlikely.
+However, if you see problems with multiple lights, it’s unlikely that the bulbs are at fault.
 In this case, you would be able to skip the next step.
 Don’t forget the check the fender turn signal bulbs!

-You always want to ensure the right type of bulbs is installed.
+You always want to ensure the right type of bulb is installed.
 If there is a bulb installed with the wrong resistance, it may cause your turn signals to blink quickly.

 2. Replace Defective Bulb